 Split sightseeing is not complete without visiting Diocletian’s Palace, as it’s what Split has grown around.
 It was built in 305 A.D for a Roman Emperor, Diocletian.
 Now the palace still stands and is open for you to explore the ancient architecture that remains largely intact.

-The palace is a UNESCO World Heritage site and parts of it have been used for scenes in Game of Thrones.
+The palace is a UNESCO World Heritage site and parts of it have been used for scenes in GOT.
 The cellar is where Daenerys kept her dragons.

 Some of the main sites to check out within the palace are:

 - Split Cathedral